ragb/scons-gettexttool/README.md

 ## Requirements

-You need a [Gettext](https://www.gnu.org/software/gettext/).
+You need [Gettext](https://www.gnu.org/software/gettext/).
 Most unix-like (Linux/OSX) come with this or have them in repositories.
 For windows you can check [here](http://gnuwin32.sourceforge.net/packages/gettext.htm) or better use **cygwin** to be happy.

 ## Installation